ipython/ipython/README.rst

 ================================================================
- nbconvert: conversion utilities for the IPython notebook format
+ NbConvert: Conversion utilities for the IPython notebook format
 ================================================================

 Overview
 ========

-nbconvert provides command line utilities to convert to and from IPython notebooks and standard formats.
+NbConvert provides a command line interface to convert to and from IPython notebooks and standard formats.

  - ReST
  - Markdown
  - HTML
  - Python script
+ - Reveal
--   LaTeX (through Sphinx)
+ - LaTeX
+ - Sphinx

-As these tools mature, these utilities will be merged into IPython.
+As these functions mature, they will be merged into IPython.

 Requirements
 ============

 Jinja2
 ~~~~~~

-Most of the converters should rely on the Jinja2 templating language.
+All of the exporters rely on the Jinja2 templating language.

 Markdown